bitrise-io/devcenter/_articles/en/reviews/using-custom-scripts-for-test-reports.md

 published: false

 ---
 By default, only four Steps support the Test Reports feature.
 However, you can export the test results of other Steps to Test Reports via custom Script Steps.
-Here's what you need to do:
+Here's what the Script Step needs to do:

-1. Deploy the results in the correct directories.
+1. Deploy the test results in the correct directories.
 2. Make sure they include a test report in a standard JUnit XML format.
 3. Make sure every test run has its own `test-info.json` file, with a test name.
 3. Include a **Deploy to Bitrise.io** Step in your Workflow.